Rice brothers: Professional careers

 In the 1990s, the twins became local celebrities in south Florida when they began starring in commercials for a pest control company.

 Death of John

 John Rice died November 5, 2005, from complications of injuries when he broke his leg coming out of a Palm Beach bank.
-He was scheduled for surgery and died as they started the anesthesia.
+He was scheduled for surgery and died as anesthesia was being applied.

 Greg Rice continues to carry on the work that he began with his late brother in marketing and advertising as well as teaching and lecturing people.